SanderMertens/flecs/docs/PrefabsManual.md

 ### Component Inheritance
 Entities can inherit components from prefabs.
 Inherited components are only stored once in memory, and shared across instances.
 This can be useful for static data that's shared across instances, such as material data, textures or meshes.

 For a component to be inheritable, it needs to have the `(OnInstantiate, Inherit)` trait (for more details see the ComponentTraits manual).
-The following example shows what happens when a prefab with one inheritable and one non-inheritabl component is instantiated:
+The following example shows what happens when a prefab with one inheritable and one non-inheritable component is instantiated:

 <div class="flecs-snippet-tabs">
 <ul>